playframework/play-generated-docs/manual/javaGuide/main/global/JavaGlobal.md

 ## Handling action not found

-If the framework doesn’t find an action method for a request, the `onActionNotFound` operation will be called:
+If the framework doesn’t find an action method for a request, the `onHandlerNotFound` operation will be called:

 ```java
 import play.*;